-- 1. Your code must take no more than 15 minutes to execute all cells. - 2.
-Do not import any libraries.
-All required libraries are already imported in the given Jupyter notebook. - 3.
-Do not include any additional print statements in the notebook when you submit it on Gradescope; you may add print statements for debugging purposes while you work on the problem, but make sure to remove them before submission. - 4.
-Use the default values while calling functions unless specific values are given. - 5.
+- 1. Do not include any additional print statements in the notebook when you submit it on Gradescope; you may add print statements for debugging purposes while you work on the problem, but make sure to remove them before submission. - 2.
+Use the default values while calling functions unless specific values are given. - 3.
 Do not round off the results except the results obtained for Linear Regression Classifier.